Facebook Advertising Isn’t Dead, and Here’s Why

 There are millions of users who aren't as upset at the situation and also don’t mind being advertised to on Facebook.
 Many even say that targeted ads on Facebook help them make significant purchasing decisions.

-Seen Facebook’s stock lately?
-If you read headlines and see March’s fluctuations, you’d think Facebook is over, too.
+Heard about Facebook’s stock lately?
+If you read headlines and see the fluctuations in March and July, you’d think Facebook is over, too.

 But before you jump to conclusions, take a look at the company’s performance over the past five years:

-The company has been growing every year since it’s launch, and as of April 2018, they’re still worth more than they were at this time in 2017.
+The company has been growing every year since it’s launch, and as of August 2018, they’re still worth more than they were in August of 2017.
+Their $119 billion-dollar loss on July 26th set them back to where they were priced only three months ago, which is still triple what they were worth at that time in 2015.

-This also isn’t the first stock scare they’ve had.
+These also aren’t the first stock scares they’ve had.
 Back in April 2014, after Facebook bought several companies with “virtually no revenue and no profits,” the company’s stock price took a small dip but bounced right back.

-In November of 2016, after Russia was caught using Facebook ads in an attempt to sway the Clinton-Trump election, their stock took another hit.
+In November of 2016, after Russia was caught using Facebook ads in an attempt to sway the U.S. presidential election, their stock took another hit.
 But a few months later, their prices were higher than ever.

 Reasons Why Facebook Will Survive